PennockTech/smtpdane/README.md

 first directory in the list given by that variable.

 To just download, use `go get -d`.

-Use `~/go/src/go.pennock.tech/smtpdane/.compile` to build with embedded version information from various repositories.

 To build as a static binary for deployment into a lib-less environment: